Leave Scars

 Leave Scars is the third studio album released by the American thrash metal band, Dark Angel, released on January 24, 1989.
-It was their first album with vocalist Ron Rinehart and bassist Mike Gonzalez (who joined just prior to the release of Darkness Descends), and the last to feature guitarist Jim Durkin.
+It was their first album with vocalist Ron Rinehart and bassist Mike Gonzalez (who joined just prior to the release of Darkness Descends), and the last to feature guitarist Jim Durkin, although he would receive posthumous songwriting credits for their 2025 comeback album Extinction Level Event.
 Leave Scars was Dark Angel's most successful release, peaking at number 159 on the Billboard 200.

 Musical style

 Leave Scars saw Dark Angel expand the thrash metal sound of their previous two albums, We Have Arrived and Darkness Descends.
 It introduced a more technical and progressive element to the band's music than the raw sound of its predecessors, presenting two instrumentals and several songs lasting more than five minutes.
 This album can also be seen as the genesis of the direction Dark Angel would take on their 1991 follow-up album Time Does Not Heal, which saw them expanding their technical sound even further.